eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/createContentFilteredTopic.rst

  * A string with the name of the filter class to use for the filter creation.
    This allows the user to create filters different from the standard SQL like one (please refer to :ref:`dds_layer_topic_contentFilteredTopic_custom_filters`).
-   Defaults to ``FASTDDS_SQLFILTER_NAME``.
+   Defaults to |FASTDDS_SQLFILTER_NAME-api|.

 .. important::
-    An empty string as filter expression means that currently there is no filtering being done.
+    Setting an empty string as filter expression results in the disabling of the filtering.
-    This could be of interest to enable/disable the DataReader filtering capabilities by simply :ref:`updating the filter expression <dds_layer_topic_contentFilteredTopic_update>`.
+    This can be used to enable/disable the DataReader filtering capabilities at any given time by simply :ref:`updating the filter expression <dds_layer_topic_contentFilteredTopic_update>`.

 |DomainParticipant::create_contentfilteredtopic-api| will return a null pointer if there was an error during the
-operation, e.g. if the related topic belongs to a different participant, a topic with the same name already exists, syntax errors on the filter expression, or missing parameter values.
+operation, e.g. if the related Topic belongs to a different participant, a Topic with the same name already exists, syntax errors on the filter expression, or missing parameter values.
 It is advisable to check that the returned value is a valid pointer.

 .. note::
-    Different filter classes may impose different requirements on the related topic, the expression, or the parameters.
+    Different filter classes may impose different requirements on the related Topic, the expression, or the parameters.
-    The default filter class, in particular, requires that a TypeObject for the related topic's type has been registered.
+    The default filter class, in particular, requires that a TypeObject for the related Topic's type has been registered.
     When using :ref:`fastddsgen <fastddsgen_supported_options>` to generate your type support code, remember to include the ``-typeobject`` option so the TypeObject registration code is generated.